neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 ### Speed blogging

 During this session we are going to discuss and write blogs.
 Like in the previous session, you have been asked to choose speed-blogging topics
 (by order of preference) at registration time.
-We have done our best to accommodate your choice but we had to make sure no more we had no more than 5 persons per topic!

 While we discussed and shared our sucess stories in the previous session, here we will discuss future perspectives on: